Girps/GUI-Calculator/README.md

 file.

 Each character is evaluated to match a potenetial token in the Tokenizer.cpp file.
-Strings made up of these characters are tokenized with regular expressions and add ed to the stack otherwise an exeception is thrown.
-When the expressions has been analyzied by the lexer a stack is tokens is created and used to pass on the Parser obect for syntax anaylsis.
+Strings made up of these characters are tokenized when validated with regular expressions and added to the stack otherwise an exeception is thrown.
+When the expressions has been analyzied by the lexer a stack of tokens is created and used to pass on the Parser obect for syntax anaylsis.

 # Run exe